-- Click on OK to complete installation of virtual PDF printer
+- Click on OK to complete the installation of a virtual PDF printer.

-For Vista and Seven you can make use of the HP Color Laserjet 8550 PS or 4550 driver.
+For Vista and Seven, you can use the HP Color Laserjet 8550 PS or 4550 driver.

 As the user who printed has no account on the Linux server, the document will be in /var/spool/cups-pdf/ANONYMOUS.

-Note: Otherwise, if you possess and account on the server, you will find the test file in the PDF folder of your HomeDirectory.
+Note: Otherwise, if you possess an account on the server, you will find the test file in the PDF folder of your HomeDirectory.

-To facilitate the retreival of your files, you can create a Samba shares for Files and Printers (with Windows).
+To facilitate the retrieval of your files, you can create a Samba share for Files and Printers (with Windows).

 - So we will create a Samba share named pdf.

 - Add the following lines in your smb.conf file:

 [pdf] comment = print PDF files path = /var/spool/cups-pdf/ANONYMOUS browseable = no guest ok = yes